pombredanne/centidb/docs/notes.rst

 History
 +++++++

-While the idea is older, an implementation did not occur until 2011 after an abortive migration from App Engine.
+While the idea dates back to around 2009, an initial prototype wasn't attempted until 2011 following an abortive migration from App Engine.
 All alternatives included so much weirdness (Java?
 Erlang?
 Javascript?
 BSON?) that I canned the project in sheer displeasure, rendered unable to choose something as **simple as a database**, overwhelmed by false promises, fake distinctions, and overstated greatness in the endless PR veiled by marketing site designs, and driven by those for whom *elegance* is the choice of font on a Powerpoint slide.

 Storing data isn't hard: it has effectively been solved **since at least 1972** when the B-tree appeared, variants of which comprise the core of SQLite,